moguzozcan/moguzozcan.github.io/_posts/2018-11-08-Rules-of-Thumb-of-Data-Engineering.md

 title: "Rules of Thumb of Data Engineering"
 date: 2018-11-08
 categories:
+  - Amdahl’s Law
+  - Moore's Law
-  - Amdahl’s Law, Moore's Law, Gilbert's Law
+  - Gilbert's Law
 ---

 This paper documents some of the main rules we use in engineering database systems.